sileod/xpflow/README.md

 ```
 However, you have to write custom code to take care of the list values.

 `xpflow` does that under the hood.
 Lists of values are used to denote multiple values to try for a given parameter.
 All combinations will be generated in the form of EasyDict objects.
+Nested loops become objects (classes).

 ```python
 from xpflow import Xp